Home & GardenPreparing & Cooking

 • Optional: chopped walnuts or other flavorful additions

-The first 5 ingredients should be combined into a large pot (I use a 3-quart pot) over low heat.
+1. Combine the first 5 ingredients in a large pot over LOW heat.
+(I use a 3-quart pot.)

-Stir the contents until everything is well blended, and then turn the heat up to moderate, letting the blend boil for about 5 minutes.
-Candy experts would tell you to let the fudge mixture get to soft ball stage, but at this point I’m not that culinarily attuned!
+1. Turn the heat up to MEDIUM-HIGH, and let it boil for about 5 minutes.
+(Candy experts would tell you to let the fudge mixture get to the soft ball stage, but at this point I’m not that culinarily attuned!)

-Once the mixture has boiled for 5 minutes, remove the fudge mix from the heat and immediately add the vanilla, chocolate bits, and chopped walnuts (or other tasty modifications if applicable), blending everything thoroughly.
+1. Remove the pot from heat and immediately add the vanilla, chocolate bits, and chopped walnuts (and any other tasty modifications you desire).

-Let the fudge cool in the pan for at least 2 hours (or 45 minutes to 1 hour in the refrigerator).
+1. Let the fudge cool in the pan at room temperature for at least 2 hours.
+(Or, let it cool for 45 minutes to 1 hour inside the refrigerator.)

 4 Tips For The Tastiest Marshmallow Fluff Fudge

-Here are 4 personal tips that I’ve learned from trial and error:
+Here are 4 helpful tips that I’ve learned from trial and error:

 1. When the recipe says you should be “stirring constantly,” they aren’t joking!
 One time, I left the boiling pre-chocolate fudge mixture unattended in the pot for about 15 seconds to answer a phone call.
-By the time I came back, I had already smelled the tale-tell odor of caramelizing sugar.
-Surely enough, I scalded the mixture and left it with an irreversible burnt flavor.
+By the time I came back, I could already smell that familiar odor of caramelizing sugar.
+Sure enough… I scalded the mixture and it had an irreversible burnt flavor.

 2. I used to go a little over-the-top with adding the vanilla.
 If a recipe called for a teaspoon of vanilla, I would add a teaspoon and a third — or a teaspoon and a half.
 I once added a bit too much vanilla to a batch of Marshmallow Fluff Fudge.
-As you’d guess, it tasted like it was spiked with alcohol.
+As you can guess, it tasted like it was spiked with alcohol!
 The fudge tasted way off and I didn’t even want to touch the rest of that batch.

-3. Make sure the chocolate bits are well stirred, because you don’t want to leave chunks behind.
+3. Make sure the chocolate bits are well stirred — because you don’t want to leave chunks behind.
 You’ll want to avoid streaking of the chocolate, too.
-One time when I was in my 20s I got impatient stirring the chocolate fudge mix.
-What ended up happening was the chocolate fudge set up unevenly in the pan.
-This affected the texture and flavor of the fudge, and it was a total loss.
+One time I got impatient stirring the chocolate fudge mix, and the chocolate fudge set up unevenly in the pan.
+This affected the texture and flavor of the fudge.
+It was a total loss.